This is a list of all Latina/o/x studies courses. For more information, see Latina/o/x Studies.

 LATS:4160 Language, Justice, and the Law 3 s.h.

-Focus on language policy, immigrants' linguistic rights, and cultural communication in the context of U.S. law; development of Spanish language skills in legal and cultural contexts.
+Focus on language policy, immigrants' linguistic rights, and cultural communication in context of U.S. law; development of Spanish language skills in legal and cultural contexts.
+Taught in Spanish.
 Requirements: two courses in Spanish numbered 3000 or above.
 Same as SPAN:4160.

 LATS:4800 Latina/o/x Popular Culture 3 s.h.

 Role of Latina/o/x popular culture as a site of contemporary social practice and cultural politics in both local and global contexts; specific attention to notions of citizenship, identity, and culture.
 Taught in English.
-Requirements: either one literature or culture course taught in Spanish numbered SPAN:3200 or above, or LATS:2280 or SPAN:2280 or HIST:2280.
-Same as SPAN:4820.
+Same as AMST:4800, SPAN:4820.

 LATS:4805 Chicano Cinema 3 s.h.